Wd-Endd/emonitor-cli/README.md

 # emonitor-cli
-Emonitor-cli is a first dpkg by Endd.
+Emonitor-cli is a first Debian/Pacman pkg by Endd.
 Emotion CPU, RAM or Swap,.. and display into Command Line, great for any low-end cli monitor like Genmon.
 # Depends
 - Git: To clone this repo to "Home"